chisness/maxchiswick/_pages/home.md

 etrogtennisclub.com: If I ever own a tennis club

+wearconsistentwithageanduse.com: If I ever own a vintage furniture store

 doublemitzvah.org: Double entendre charity site

 super-sick.net and thesickest.net: Site that shows a super sick or one of the sickest things each day (affiliate links)